yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-013_Register_Button_Navigates_To_Login.md

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the Registration page
+3. Fill in other required fields
-3. Click on the "Log in" button or link
+4. Click on the "Log in" button or link

 ---